Vyral/jorge-gonzalez/_posts/2025-09-08-should-you-trust-ai-to-price-your-home-in-2025.md

 Before you list your home with an AI price estimate, you need to hear this:

-I recently worked with a client just outside of town who was ready to sell their four-bedroom home in a competitive market and decided to use an AI tool for a pricing estimate.
+*I recently worked with a client on the west side of town who was ready to sell their four-bedroom home in a competitive market and decided to use an AI tool for a pricing estimate.
 AI pulled data from recent sales nearby, adjusted for square footage, and looked at market trends.
-It estimated their home’s value at $620,000.
+It estimated their home’s value at approximately $1,100,000.*

-However, it missed some key features: a $70,000 kitchen renovation with high-end appliances, a full smart-home upgrade, and a prime location on a quiet cul-de-sac with greenbelt views.
-None of these factors was reflected in the AI estimate.
+*However, it missed some key features: a $70,000 kitchen renovation with high-end appliances, a prime location on a quiet cul-de-sac, and a very large resort-style backyard.
+It also failed to take some recent market activity from Pending Sales into consideration.
+None of these factors were reflected in the AI estimate.*

-After I walked through the property and analyzed local buyer demand, we listed the home at $685,000 and received multiple offers within days. **That’s a $65,000 difference between the AI estimate and the actual market value.**
+*After I walked through the property and analyzed local buyer demand, we listed the home at $1,325,000 and received multiple offers within days. **That’s a $225,000 difference between the AI estimate and the actual market value.***

 So, let’s break down what these tools do well, where they fall short, and how to ensure your pricing strategy helps you avoid losing out on thousands.